marionwalton/media-and-society/9_gender.md

 {: .definition}
 Hypermasculinity exaggerates male stereotypical behavior, such as an emphasis on physical strength, aggression, and human male sexuality.

-A **hypermasculine** form of masculinity dominates many action film narratives, as well as games, and these narratives are also sometimes found in adverts.
+**Hypermasculinity** dominates many action film narratives, as well as games, and these narratives are also sometimes found in adverts.

 The message here is that masculinity solves problems with physical power, and physical violence in some cases.
 These dominant representations of masculinity tend to allow men a limited emotional range, which finds approved emotional outlets in sporting contests and rage-fuelled physical conflict.